platformsh/platformsh-docs/docs/src/security/waf.md

 In addition to protecting your site against [common security vulnerabilities](#http-protocol-attacks), the Platform.sh WAF implements additional rules to enforce the HTTP protocol.

-### Uniform Resource Identifier (URI) Syntax Enforcement
+### Uniform Resource Identifier (URI) syntax enforcement

-The [HTTP RFC 3986 specification](https://www.rfc-editor.org/rfc/rfc3986) defines the generic syntax for URIs.
+[RFC 3986](https://www.rfc-editor.org/rfc/rfc3986) defines the generic syntax for URIs.
-When the Platform.sh WAF detects a URI whose syntax is incorrect, the incoming connection is terminated.
+When the Platform.sh WAF detects a URI with incorrect syntax, the incoming connection is terminated.
 The request is then reconstructed on the internal network, enforcing the valid format in transit.